 Suicide is a tragedy at any age, but to consider that a person could live for the majority of their life and then become silently engulfed in suicidal thoughts is something that must not be ignored simply because these individuals are older.
 The stigma of mental ill-health remains rife in our society, and this is perhaps most keenly felt amongst older people who may picture asylums and the barbaric mental health ‘treatments’ that existed years ago as examples of what happens if you dare to express what an older person might consider to be mental ‘weakness’.

 An action plan for us all

 We can all help to combat the social factors that are contributing to suicides in older people.
 Simple measures include keeping in-touch with older relatives, checking on and taking an interest in the lives of elderly neighbours, and breaking down our British reserve to brighten someone’s day by striking up conversations when we’re out and about.
-Part of the solution also rests with community groups and care providers, and through services like companionship Promedica24 are enabling the older people they support to mitigate against those negative social factors that could contribute to a severe decline in their mental health.
+Part of the solution also rests with community groups and care providers, and through companion care services, Promedica24 are enabling the older people they support to mitigate against those negative social factors that could contribute to a severe decline in their mental health.